daamdaam/wordpress-docker/README.md

 docker container rm db (removes the db container) docker container rm site (removes the site container)

+## to tidy up
+run the command:
+docker container rm db site -f

+to remove the containers for db and site, incase you want to create a new set of containers with the same tag (maybe you want to run another wordpress docker instance :).

 # troubleshooting

 ## 1